China Superbike Championship

 China Superbike Championship at Beijing Goldenport Circuit.

 Post Race press conference for 150cc Open class in 2009.

 China Superbike Championship (CSBK) is a motorcycle racing championship organized in China by China Motorcycle Sports Association and promoted by Zhuhai International Circuit.
 It was first established in 2007.
 The 150cc Open Class allowed for engine modification and Feiying Racing commissioned Wiseco Piston to build and prep 4 race engines for the series.
 These engines powered Feiying to the 2007 Championship and S&S Racing to the 2008 Championship.

-There was four championship rounds in 2007.
+There were four championship rounds in 2007.
 Two at Zhuhai International Circuit, one at Beijing Goldenport Park Circuit and one at Shanghai's Tianma Circuit.
 The last China Superbike Championship took place in Tianjin (2019).

 Establishment

 The China Superbike Championship is established in 2007 by China Motor Sport Association, FIM's Chinese member.
 The promotional rights and organization responsibilities are granted to Zhuhai International Circuit, China.